DonovanMods/donovan-7d2d-modlets/README.md

 - BetterBandages - REMOVED as of A21 (now incorporated into the base game!)
 - CraftableJail - REMOVED as of A21 (now incorporated into the base game)
 - LootCleanup - REMOVED as of A21 (now incorporated into the base game)

-### Not Supported in A21

-- [Craftables](https://github.com/donovan522/donovan-7d2d-modlets/tree/stable/donovan-craftables) - Adds missing craftable items to the game (Acid, Beaker, SewingKit)
+- Craftables - REMOVED as of A21 due to compatibility issues with the base game

 ## History